ktappdev/secretnotes-go-backend/docs/API_DOCUMENTATION.md

 - `500 Internal Server Error`: Server error

 **Important Notes**:
-- New notes automatically get a welcome message: "Welcome to your new secure note!"
+- New notes start with an empty message
 - The `message` field is always decrypted before being returned
 - The `hasImage` boolean indicates if an image is attached
 - Same passphrase always returns same note